 Table B.1-3.
-Measures of the Contribution of CVFPP Actions to Conservation of the Delta Smelt
+Measures of the Contribution of CVFPP Actions to Conservation of the Delta Sr nelt Tuble D.1 5.
+Medsards of the contribution of even in Actions to conservation of the Defta St nere

 Target Indicator Selected as Measure of Contribution Additional Specificity Levees Levees Relocated to Reconnect Floodplain or Improved to Eliminate Hydraulic Constraints on Restoration-total length (miles) Yes Improving food production for delta smelt is considered an important element for improving growth and survival.
 Increasing floodplain connectivity, especially in the Yolo Bypass and in tidally influenced habitats of the Lower Sacramento River and Lower San Joaquin River CPAs, may improve system productivity in the Delta.
-Fish Passage Barriers Fish Passage Barriers-modified or removed No Not applicable.
+Fish Passage Barriers Fish Passage Barriers-remediated or removed No Not applicable.
 Invasive Plants Invasive-plant-dominated Vegetation-total area reduced (acres) Yes Remove or decrease populations of non-native invasive aquatic plants (e.g., Egeria sp. and Myriophyllum aquaticum) that affect fish habitat, in addition to terrestrial plant species that affect river geomorphology and habitat quality (e.g., Arundo and saltcedar).